Skip to main content Skip to footer

 5. Waterfall phase timeline

 Waterfall timelines show sequential project phases where each stage completes before the next begins.
 Common phases include requirements gathering, design, implementation, testing, and deployment.
+Engineering managers and compliance leads rely on this structure for regulated or fixed-scope projects.

 This traditional approach works when requirements are fixed and changes are costly.
 Manufacturing projects follow waterfall timelines.
 Regulatory compliance initiatives need sequential approval stages.
 Construction projects require phase completion before proceeding.